 - Render videos on a set time interval

-Depending on your use case, you’ll set this up while creating the integration.
-With these 3 elements, all you need to do is press the “play” button and relax.
-The videos will start creating automatically and they will distribute in the way you set up the integration.
+Depending on your use case, you’ll likely set this up while creating the integration.
+With these three approaches, all you need to do is press the “play” button and relax.
+The videos will be created automatically and they will distribute depending on the way you set up the integration.

 Render speeds are an important factor also.
-In a production of a personalized video, that video needs to be rendered.
-In use cases where an user triggers rendering this is crucial, because it will determine how fast will the user see the video.
+When it comes to personalized video production, videos need to be rendered.
+In use cases where a user triggers rendering, speed is crucial because it determines how fast will the user see the video.
 When rendering batches, it’s less important because you usually render videos and send them after they are all done.

-While there are plenty of tools in various shapes and sizes, the one with the best balance between functionality, ease of use, and bang for your buck is Plainly.
-It’s a cloud based video automation tool.
-Since it’s basically drag & drop, you’ll be able to set everything up in a few clicks, no matter what skill level you are.
+There are plenty of tools in various shapes and sizes, but the one with the best balance between functionality, ease of use, and bang for your buck is Plainly.
+It’s a cloud-based video automation tool.
+The learning curve is truly mild and that’s something our users appreciate.

 Plainly API allows you to create the exact workflows that suit your business needs, without any compromises.
 This means you can use ANY data source you wish, and distribute videos to any channel you wish.

-It’s using After Effects for templates, which means that your team can create amazing templates quickly…and it’s Zapier/Integromat compatible which means you can set up integrations without any code.
+Plainly is using After Effects for templates, which means that your team can create amazing templates quickly.
+However, it’s also Zapier/Integromat compatible which means you can set up integrations without using any code.

-I hope that this article brought you a bit of clarity when it comes to personalized videos.
-It’s really not that complicated and technical.
-Once you get your first campaign underway, the next ones are really easy as you are just switching templates and maybe a thing or two in the integration.
+I hope that this article brought you a bit of clarity when it comes to personalized videos and the way they are produced.
+As you can see, it’s really not that complicated and technical.
+Once you get your first campaign underway, the next ones are easy as you are just switching templates and maybe a thing or two in the integration.

 Personalized video production brings a bunch of benefits.
 In the world of digital noise, getting a message that’s 100% tailored to you is the only way that someone will reach you.
-But you already knew that.
-If you want to start your personalized video production journey, book a 15 min Plainly demo, and we’ll guide you every step of the way.
+But you already knew that, didn’t you?